-Students enrolled in the graduate nursing program must obtain a student ID for library privileges, admission to selected sporting events and for clinical identification.
+Students enrolled in the graduate nursing program must obtain a student ID for DNP-CRNA privileges, admission to selected sporting events and for clinical identification.
 Student ID photos may be obtained during the first week of each semester and by special arrangement.

-Students are required to wear an AState name tag during clinical experiences.
-Order forms are available in the Nursing Office.
+Students are required to wear an A-State name tag during clinical experiences.
+You may order name tags at a statebookstore.com.
 Name tag orders may take several weeks to process.